anbox-cloud/discourse-docs/tut/getting-started.rst

    to your private key file when connecting.
 See `Connect to your Linux instance using SSH <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html>`_ for instructions on how to connect.
--  If you are running the Anbox Cloud Appliance on a physical or virtual machine, log on to that machine and ensure that you have :ref:`installed the additional tools <tutorial_installing-appliance-additional-tools>`.
+-  If you are running the Anbox Cloud Appliance on a physical or virtual machine, log on to that machine and ensure that you have :ref:`installed the additional tools <tut_installing-appliance-additional-tools>`.
 -  If you are running a full Anbox Cloud deployment, access the ``ams/0`` machine to run ``amc``.
 You can do this by opening an SSH session with the ``juju`` command: